cccbr/belfryprojects/content/docs/020-scoping-project/index.md

 ### How big will the project be?

 Use imagination!
 Initially, do not worry about practicalities or money – consider what could be done ideally and develop those as the aims.
 What may be viewed as a large commitment for a small rural parish may be less daunting for a large, high profile parish church or cathedral.
 No idea is a bad idea, “brainstorm” with others to generate suggestions.
 It will be easier to attract funds to an ambitious project that meets the aspirations of many, than a small project that satisfies the interests of few.
 Later it may be necessary to compromise, so separate and develop the ideas later.
 Remember that the outcomes of bell projects will last for 20, 50, 100 years or more and there will be few opportunities for amendments once the project is complete.
  - The main focus of the project may be bell related, but a church project may include more extensive work of which the bells are just one part.
 Although these notes focus on bell projects, bell ringers themselves may benefit from other work that may be included in larger projects.
 For example, space may be converted to provide more suitable accommodation for a wider cross-section of the local community, with different interests and age groups.
-Modern designs incorporate level access for wheelchairs and the less mobile, kitchen and toilet facilities and self-contained meeting rooms of various sizes, that are practical and efficient.
+Modern designs incorporate level access for wheelchairs and the less mobile, kitchen and toilet facilities (Figure 1) and self-contained meeting rooms of various sizes, that are practical and efficient.
 For ringers, these may offer facilities for meetings, training and events.
  - a new ringing room or gallery may enable bell ringers in action to be viewed from the body of the church if a suitable glazed screen is incorporated in the design.
  - the ringing room separated from the body of the church will be easier to heat.
  - a shorter rope length may also help ringing if the draught is excessive (a ceiling height of less than about 12 feet (about 4 metres) is not recommended).